 or portable AC smart.
 Enhance your comfort and savings.

-If you can’t find any issue with your heat pump, but it keeps blowing cold air, try checking your thermostat settings.
+If you can’t find any issue with your heat pump but it keeps blowing cold air in heat mode, try checking your thermostat settings.
 You might have accidentally set it to ‘cool’ mode.
-Change the settings, and you will have your heat pump blowing warm air in no time.
+Change the settings, and your heat pump will be blowing warm air in no time.

 Related: Thermostat Not Working?
 13 Reasons Why & Troubleshooting Tips